Backup of Quora content

 Why do we have coding whales (developers that do a gazillion things)?

-I'm going to hazard a guess that there is an underlying assumptions about productivity being linear to the.
-In development this just isn't true.
+I'm going to hazard a guess that there are many underlying assumptions people have about productivity being linear to the skill of the developer that prompts questions like this.
+In development productivity is highly non-linear.
 It's not like factory work where the task might be simple but the difficulty is in making it fast.
-There are certain tasks where lesser skilled people simply have no chance of being able to complete the task.
+There are certain tasks where lesser skilled people simply have no chance of being able to complete the task at all.
 In software development there happens to be a lot of situations where there's a minimum amount of skill required to get any solution, let alone a well engineered one.

 So if you have a development task that is a crucial part of the business then you need to get someone who can do it.
 3 people who can't complete the task at all isn't going to provide the business as much value as one person on a 3 times higher salary who can.
 So in many of these situations the only way to go is to hire the people who can get the job done, and depending on the market they might be expensive.